szhydkov/szhydkov.github.io/README.md

 MSc Mathematics of Systems, University of Warwick

-[in progress] PhD Mathematics of Systems, University of Warwick
+[pending viva] PhD Mathematics of Systems, University of Warwick

 # Contacts